 401k and 403b Rollover Advice for Individuals and Couples

-Moreover, you haven’t met with a financial advisor to discuss a rollover or your retirement income goals.
+You haven’t met with a financial advisor to discuss a rollover or your retirement income goals.
 And with many employers still skewing their employee’s 401(k) choices toward stock funds to grow their accounts rather than bond funds and annuities to distribute them reviewing a rollover might be right for you.

 My Rollover Checklist